GO-Robot-FLL/Pathfinder-GUI/README.md

-# Welcome to Pathfinder
+# Welcome to Pathfinder-GUI!

-We developed this solution for the **First Lego League** competition.
+We developed this solution for the **First Lego League** competition in order to accelerate our test process.

 It's an easy-to-use GUI where you can define paths on the playing map and convert them into code for your Robot.

 The map is based on the official FLL map from the season 2022/2023 and will be updated automatically for each season.